 We received feedback (DOCX) on a draft version of this report (PDF) from two expert reviewers who prefer to remain anonymous.
 Among other issues, they suggested that we investigate increased water stress and incorporate it into our report, which we have done for this version; we have also taken into account their line-by-line feedback.
-They also pointed out that the sea level rise projections from the AR4 are now considered outdated, and encouraged us to update our write-up to take into account the more recent evidence, which we have done below.
+They also pointed out that the sea level rise projections from the AR4 are now considered outdated, and encouraged us to update our write-up to take into account the more recent evidence, which we have down below.

 As discussed below, the projected impacts of climate change depend a lot on how else the world changes over the coming decades.
 Accordingly, the IPCC Fourth Assessment Report considers six primary “socio-economic development scenarios,” with different projections for population growth, economic growth, and factors related to CO2 emissions (e.g., degree of transition to clean energy):1

 - A1 is the scenario most optimistic about per-capita growth; it projects fast economic growth, slow population growth (7.1 billion people in 2100), and quick catch-up in the developing world.
 Within this broad scenario, three different possibilities for CO2 emissions are considered: